-Producer A insures 50 percent of his/her insured colonies and selects index interval II as the practice (500 colonies), and 50 percent of his/her insured colonies in index interval III as the practice (500 colonies).
+Producer A insures 50 percent of his/her insured colonies and selects April - May Index Interval (500 colonies), and 50 percent of his/her insured colonies in July - August Index Interval (500 colonies).

-(Note: As provided in section 3(e), insured colonies must be allocated to more than one practice for each grid ID and share.
-The total of all the insured colonies per unit must equal the total number of elected insured colonies for each grid ID and share.)
+Note: As provided in section 3(e), insured colonies must be allocated to more than one index interval for each grid ID and share.
+The total of all the insured colonies per unit must equal the total number of elected insured colonies for each grid ID and share.
+In addition, an insured may select any index intervals provided in the Special Provisions; however, the selected index intervals cannot contain any month in more than one interval.
+In this example an insured is not allowed to insure colonies in March - April Index Interval or May - June Index Interval because each of these intervals contains one of the months included in April - May Index Interval.